mhannum72/mylunch/README.md

 todo
 ====

+* Some thoughts on design - this is still a brainstorm:
+  - Each user and each restaurant will have a list of followers.
+There are a few types of globals:

+    @global_restaurant
+    username@local_or_global_restaurant
+    username

+    I could add both 'global_restaurant' and 'username@local' to the same restaurant table.
+If something isn't found in google, then it's automatically created as a 'username@local'

+    So 'username@global' and 'username' subscriptions could then both be hung off of the user record.

+    Alternatively, I could make all of the 'username' and 'username@' subscriptions user attributes, and have a separate 'global_restaurant' table.

+    People can choose to follow any of these.
+The global-restaurant structure is fairly easy: I'm going to change my userid scheme to be a username (rather than an email).

+    - Keep a table (list) of followers for each global restaurant.
+    -

 * I have a couple of decisions to make at this point:
+  - How am I going to seamlessly interleave personal meals with meals that were eaten at restaurants?
+This is where things get a little hairy.
+    If you give people the ability to follow 'places' rather than other people you run the risk of offending the owners of those places.
+  - Maybe have a very strict 'do not offend' policy, and throw out people who violate this.
+I could make complaining very very easy.
+  - YES - I would have to do this anyway - I do NOT want people advertising,
   - Will I allow users to follow other users 'twitter' style, or will i have a concept of myspace friends?
 Maybe I could allow users to follow either restaurants OR other users .. ?
 So any picture uploaded to a restaurant